 What’s in season in November

 November is a time for wrapping up the harvest or moving toward hoop or green house gardening for the winter.
-Mild fall weather has given us a few more weeks of leafy greens, hardy lettuces, and brassicas, while tender roots like beets, carrots, and radishes are still thriving.
+Mild fall weather has given us big crop of leafy greens, hardy lettuces, and brassicas, along with tender roots like beets, carrots, and radishes.

 Apples and Pears